It’s difficult to find the time to do everything on your list at work, let alone in life.

 Every time you say yes to a project you can’t adequately manage, you’re saying no to your family.Every time you say yes to an event on your day off, you're saying no to your family.
 Click To Tweet

 First, pre-determine what your family time will be.
 Then, when people ask you whether you’re free, you can say, “I’m sorry, I have a commitment.”
 If all you have is a blank space in your calendar, you’ll end up saying yes.
 So write “FAMILY” into your calendar as a commitment.

 Second, you need to learn how to say no nicely.
 I show you why that’s so important and how to do it in the second free training video below.

 One day you will retire from leadership.
 You will never retire from your family.One day you will retire from leadership.
 You will never retire from your family.
 Click To Tweet

 Every leader needs time to think.

-If your life is a series of long meetings, administration and endless texts and emails, you will never take time to truly think.
-Add to that the constant digital disruption you carry in your pocket or purse and you’ll almost never have time to think—unless you make it.
+If your life is a series of long meetings, administration, and endless texts and emails, you will never take time to think truly.
+Add to that the constant digital disruption you carry in your pocket or purse, and you’ll rarely have time to think—unless you make it.

 Innovation never arises from leaders who want to get it done.
 Innovation comes from leaders who question what ‘it’ should be.

 Again, you can carve white space out on your calendar to think.
 Go for a long car ride with the windows down.
 Find a coffee shop to linger in.
 Take a walk in the woods.
 Hop on your bike.
 Or lock your office door, shut your laptop and grab and pen and paper.

 You can actually develop some strategies to become a better thinker (I outline mine here), but first, you need to create the space and time to think!Innovation never arises from leaders who just want to get it done.
 Innovation comes from leaders who question what 'it' should be.
 Click To Tweet